Factors Affecting Strength Of Concrete

 But this is not true.
 As low bond strength leads to lower strength of concrete.
 Also, the bigger size of aggregate provides more heterogeneous concrete, in which stress distribution is not uniform.

-Proper curing ensures complete hydration of the cement paste.
+Proper Curing ensures complete hydration of the cement paste.
 This leads to eliminating permeability from the concrete.
 Hence, concrete becomes stronger.
 Curing is the endothermic reaction.
-Also, if moisture is available every time and temperature is not fallen down then the strength of concrete is always increasing albeit at a smaller rate.
+Also, if moisture is available every time and temperature has not fallen down then the strength of concrete is always increasing albeit at a smaller rate.

 Leave a Reply